svylabs/stablebase/README.md

 # StableBase

-StableBase is an over-collateralized borrowing protocol issuing DFID(DeFI Dollar) tokens, pegged to USD.
+StableBase is an over-collateralized borrowing protocol issuing DFID(D.FI.Dollar) tokens, pegged to USD.
 It features Collateral Debt Position(CDP) mechanism, with Liquidations and Redemptions to achieve stability.

 Here are some highlights of the protocol: